daattali/beautiful-jekyll/aboutme.md

 ---

+As a day job I work as an IT consultant based in the south of France with a strong focus on infrastructure and virtualization.
+I work as a freelancer with various clients on various projects where I can add value and learn something in the process.

+Feel free to hit me up if you need consulting services and I'll be happy to chat.

+---

-This blog being a mere brain dump of my IT journey, I also offer technical writing services in which the content is actually polished and professional.
+I also offer technical writing services in which the content is a lot more polished and professional than my own blog.

 You can find most of my work on the <a href="https://www.altaro.com/dojo/author/xavier/">Altaro VMware Dojo</a> and <a href="https://www.vembu.com/blog/author/xavier/">Vembu's VMware blog</a>.